tjira/acorn/docs/pages/time_derivative_coupling.md

 \end{equation}
 $$

 The Hammes-Schiffer Tully scheme in Eq. \eqref{eq:hst_tdc} is a finite-difference approximation of the Time Derivative Coupling, which is also antisymmetric, i.e., $$\sigma_{jk}=-\sigma_{kj}$$.
-The scheme is numerically stable and robust, but it does not preserve the norm of the adiabatic wavefunction.
+The scheme is numerically stable, but it does not preserve the norm of the adiabatic wavefunction in between the timesteps.
 Any rapidly varying wavefunction will suffer from a significant normalization error, which can lead to unphysical results.
+Such a case occurs for two diabatic surfaces coupled by zero diabatic interaction: in the adiabatic basis the exact Time Derivative Coupling diverges, yet the Hammes-Schiffer Tully formula collapses to zero, predicting no population transfer.
 To address this issue, we can apply a Norm-Preserving Interpolation to the adiabatic wavefunction, which is discussed in the next section.

 ## The Norm-Preserving Interpolation<!--\label{sec:norm_preserving_interpolation}-->